-Jan.
+- Jan.
 27, 2016 – With a bipartisan super-majority vote of 60-15, the California State Assembly passes the California Disclose Act (AB 700.
 The act requires that all ads on radio, TV, and in print, mailings, robo-calls and online that either support or oppose candidates or ballot measures, prominently disclose the three “top contributors” – individual donors contributing $50,000 or more to any group paying for the ads.
 Bill spells out rules to make disclosures easily readable – size, placement, minimum five seconds on 30-second TV ad, lettering in sharp contrast with background, all to insure easy reading.
 After first reading in California Senate, bill, which has been heavily promoted by the California Clean Money Campaign, is sent for action to Committee on Elections and Constitutional Amendments, where it was bottled up.

 - Aug.
 15, 2012 – Gov. Jack Markell signs Delaware Elections Disclosure Act that tightens state laws to require independent expenditure groups that spend $500 or more on “electioneering communications” to disclose their funding sources within 24 hours.
 To stop groups and individuals from skirting previous disclosure requirements simply by not using trigger phrases like “Vote for Smith” or “Defeat Jones,” the new law requires funding disclosure (regardless of wording) for any ad that mentions a candidate’s name within 30 days of a primary or special election or within 60 days of a general election.
 In addition, the law requires identification of the “responsible party” of any organization that contributes more than $1,200 to a political party or a political action committee during a given election cycle.